unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

 - MauiBinding - As the name suggests this will allow you to create a binding to your DataContext. **NOTE** You can not use `x:Bind` or `Binding` on a MAUI Control.
 - MauiColor: If you want to be able to directly apply a Hex string or `Color` name to a `Color` property on a MAUI Control you can use the `MauiColor` Extension to provide that value.
 - MauiThickness - If you want to be able to directly apply a Thickness, you can use the MauiThickness extension to provide a value like `10`, `10,20`, or `10,20,10,5`
-- MauiResource - As explained in the previous section, the MauiContent control will bring over the WinUI Resources automatically to make it easier to provide consistent styling even within the MauiContent of your View.
+- MauiResource: As explained in the previous section, the `MauiContent` control will bring over the WinUI Resources automatically to make it easier to provide consistent styling even within the `MauiContent` of your View.
 This will allow you to provide a resource Key to apply to a given property.

 ```xml
 <maui:VerticalStackLayout BackgroundColor="{embed:MauiColor Value='#ABABAB'}">